10akki/UserNotesApp/README.md

 	"note": "Sample Note inserted in database"
 	}

-	NOTE: On save operation, Newly created Note object is returned in response.
+	NOTE: On save operation, Newly created Note object is returned in the response.

  c)To update existing note stored in database against a use:-
 	URL:-http://localhost:8090/UserNotesApp/users/{emailId}/notes/{noteId}
 	Request Method Type: PUT
 	Example:- http://localhost:8090/UserNotesApp/users/akhilgarg11@gmail.com/notes/1
+	Response Code: 200(SUCCESS: If update successful), 404(NOT FOUND: If noteId/emailId is not found in database)

 	Add Body of Note in Content Type- Application/JSON to create Notes Object.
 	Example:-